reema0814/mslearn-fabric/Instructions/Labs/01-Data-Engineering.md

 You will be able to complete the following tasks:

 - Task 1: Enable Copilot inside a Codespace
+- Task 2: Explore shortcuts
+- Task 3: Create a pipeline
+- Task 4:Create a notebook
+- Task 5: Use SQL to query tables
+- Task 6: Create a visual query
+- Task 7: Create a report

 ### Task 1: Create a Lakehouse